Android 4.3+, BT LE

-Sleep Apnea is a disorder in which breathing repeatedly stops for long periods during the night.
+Sleep Apnea is a disorder in which breathing repeatedly stops for long periods of time during the night.

-This often results in daytime sleepiness, fatigue-related vehicle accidents and in the long run could cause metabolic syndrome, neurocognitive deficits, vigilance decline and erectile dysfunction.
+This lack of breathing/oxygen often results in daytime sleepiness, fatigue-related vehicle accidents and in the long run could cause metabolic syndrome, neurocognitive deficits, vigilance decline and erectile dysfunction.
 Untreated OSA is linked to diabetes, hypertention or stroke.
-Most of all sleep apnea rises risk of early death by 46%.
-According to the National Commission on Sleep Disorders Research, approximately 38,000 deaths occur on an annual basis that relate to cardiovascular problems that in one way or another are connected to sleep apnea
+Most of all, sleep apnea increases risk of early death by 46%.
+According to the National Commission on Sleep Disorders Research, approximately 38,000 people die annually due to cardiovascular problems, that are related to sleep apnea in one way or another.

 Up to 93% of women and 82% of men with sleep apnea are not diagnosed.
-Why is that?
+Why is that so?

-It’s difficult to find out if you have sleep apnea, since you are sleeping at the time it presents itself.
+It’s difficult to find out if you have sleep apnea, because you are sleeping at the time it occurs.
 Most people who have apnea do not know about it.
-But they still suffer it’s devastating consequences.
+But they still suffer its devastating consequences.